Skip to main content

 Incentives and the Definition of Voluntary Participation

-To be compliant, a that involves medical inquiries must be “reasonably designed to promote health or prevent disease.”
+To be compliant, a wellness program that involves medical inquiries must be “reasonably designed to promote health or prevent disease.”
 This means the program must have a genuine purpose beyond simply collecting data.
 It should provide feedback, education, or follow-up care.

 A program that collects health information without offering any analysis or support back to the employee would not meet this standard.
 The structure of incentives is tied directly to this principle.
 The law allows for two main types of wellness programs, and the rules for incentives differ between them.